indraniel/hypergiant/README.md

 * Hyperscene
 * noise
 * soil
-* random-bsd
 * miscmacros
 * srfi-42
 * srfi-99

-While Hypergiant doesn’t require any external libraries directly, opengl-glew and glfw3 depend on OpenGL, [GLEW](http://glew.sourceforge.net/), [GLFW](http://www.glfw.org/) (the most recent major version is required: 3.X). gl-type depends on [Freetype](http://www.freetype.org/)
+While Hypergiant doesn’t require any external libraries directly, epoxy and glfw3 depend on OpenGL, [libepoxy](https://github.com/anholt/libepoxy), [GLFW](http://www.glfw.org/) (the most recent major version is required: 3.X). gl-type depends on [Freetype](http://www.freetype.org/)

 When installing GLFW on OS X through Homebrew, an extra step is needed.
 Homebrew renames the library’s from the default.
 You can fix this by creating a link that points to the library that gets installed.
 E.g. `sudo ln -s <homebrew-lib-dir>/glfw3.dylib /usr/local/lib/libglfw.dylib`